 Out shopping and ready to pay?
 You will be prompted to select the card you want to use, and after verifying your identity, you will then be told to place the back of your Samsung smartphone against the card terminal.
 For fast and speedy payments, we recommend you secure your device with a fingerprint, which can then also be used within the Samsung Pay app.

-Once you have Samsung Pay set up on your Galaxy Wearable device, hold the back key to launch the app.
-You may then select the card you wish to use and tap the Pay button.
-Tap the wearable to the terminal, the same as you would your smartphone, to initiate the transaction.
+Once Samsung Pay is ready on your Galaxy Wearable device, launch the app by holding the back key.
+Then select the appropriate card and tap the Pay button.
+To complete the transaction, tap the wearable to the terminal just like you would if paying with your smartphone.

 Is Samsung Pay safe to use?

-Once you’re all set up with Samsung Pay, you might wonder how safe the service is to use daily.
-The good news is that you shouldn’t fret.
-For starters, none of your personal or financial information is stored directly on your Samsung device.
-Additionally, if someone was to gain hold of your Samsung smartphone or wearable, the information is protected by your secure PIN or biometric data such as a fingerprint or iris scan.
+Now that you know how easy it is to set up Samsung Pay, you might be wondering how safe it is to use the service daily.
+Fortunately, you won’t need to worry.
+For one thing, none of your personal or financial information is stored directly on your Samsung device.
+For another thing, the information on your Samsung smartphone or wearable is protected by your secure PIN or biometric data such as a fingerprint or iris scan, keeping it safe if your device falls into the wrong hands.

-If you lose your device, you can utilize Samsung’s Find My Mobile feature to quickly locate and or use the Lock my screen function to keep the device locked down, preventing the use of services such as Samsung Pay.
+If you lose your device, Samsung’s Find My Mobile feature can help you quickly locate it.
+You can also use the Lock my screen function to keep the device locked down, preventing the use of services such as Samsung Pay.

 - What is Google Pay, and how do you use it?